 - Natural Language Processing (NLP): This functionality can help better determine intent and meaning.

-By combining these functionalities with continuous listening, you have the potential to significantly deepen your understanding of your employees.
+By combining these sentiment analysis functionalities with continuous listening, you have the potential to significantly deepen your understanding of your employees.
 And that, in turn, can help organizational leadership make better, more informed decisions, providing a more engaging employee experience overall.

 Some examples of this in practice could include: